Palmyra in Fluvanna County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Education.

 Location.
 37° 51.656′ N, 78° 15.881′ W. Marker is in Palmyra, Virginia, in Fluvanna County.
-Marker is on Main Street (Virginia Route 1001) just north of Court Square, on the right when traveling south.
+It is on Main Street (Virginia Route 1001) just north of Court Square, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 196 Main St, Palmyra VA 22963, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Former Clerk's Office (a few steps from this marker); Former Bank of Fluvanna (within shouting distance of this marker); Former Palmyra General Store (within shouting distance of this marker); Site of L.O.
+At least 8 other markers are within walking distance of this marker: Former Clerk's Office (a few steps from this marker); Former Bank of Fluvanna (within shouting distance of this marker); Former Palmyra General Store (within shouting distance of this marker); Site of L.O.
 Haden Office Building (within shouting distance of this marker); Former Early Court Office (within shouting distance of this marker); Commemorating (within shouting distance of this marker); Fluvanna County Confederate Memorial (within shouting distance of this marker); Old Stone Jail (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Palmyra.

 Also see . . .
 National Register Nomination Form for the Historic District.